Portrait of Stephan Konings in front of one of his paintings.

-Stephan Konings graduated from the Gerrit Rietveld Academie in Amsterdam in 1999.
-His paintings are represented by Gallery 238 and are part of private collections in the Netherlands and internationally.
+A graduate of the Gerrit Rietveld Academie in Amsterdam (1999), Konings has exhibited his work in solo and group exhibitions.
+His paintings are represented by www.gallery238.com and held in private collections in the Netherlands and abroad.

 More information